-RecycleMania is a friendly competition among college and university recycling programs in the United States that provides the campus community with a fun, proactive activity in waste reduction.
-Over an 8-week period, campuses compete in different contests to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.
+RecycleMania is a competition among college and university recycling programs in the United States and Canada.
+Over an 8-week period in the spring, campuses compete to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.

 POWERless is an energy competition among the residence halls to increase energy conservation awareness.
-Students compete to reduce the energy use in their building, based on baseline power consumption.
+Students compete to reduce the energy use in their building.
 The winner is the building with the largest percentage energy reduction over the course of the competition.

 Many of Elon’s residence halls are connected to a web-based system, called Building Dashboard, where students can monitor their energy usage in real-time.
 They can also compare their building’s energy usage to a rival building’s usage.